kaziamran/React-site/README.md

-this is my first react project,
+this is my first react project, using this

-google font : Roboto & Montserrat
+1. google font : Roboto & Montserrat -

-main color :  4692DD
+2. website main color :  #060773 -

+3. google icons, feather icons, remix icons -

+4. follow themeforest for portolio design
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).